Zai4ikManiak/Linux_Studying_Workflow/Reconaissannce/README.md

 This technique can be categorized into <ins>2 categories</ins>:
 - **Passive Footprinting**
-	> Gethering information about the target *without direct interaction* with the it.
+	> Gethering information about the target <ins>without direct interaction</ins> with the it.
 	- Search Engines
 	- Social networking
 	- Open-Source Intelligence (OSINT) gathering
 	- Proprietary database and paid services
 	- Sharing intelligence with partner organizations or industry groups.
 - **Active Footprinting**
-	> Gathering information about the target with *direct interaction* with it.
+	> Gathering information about the target with <ins>direct interaction</ins> with it.
 	> It may requires more preparation than passive footprinting, as it may leave traces that may alert the target organization.
 	- DNS interrogation
 	- Social networking